Trinity County, California: Geography

 According to the U.S. Census Bureau, the county has a total area of 3208 sqmi, of which 3179 sqmi is land and 28 sqmi (0.9%) is water.
 The county contains a significant portion of Shasta-Trinity National Forest and the Trinity Alps Wilderness—the second largest wilderness in California.

 Trinity County is made up of five census tracts.
 Census Tract 1.01 includes the communities of Douglas City, Lewiston, Trinity Center, and part of Coffee Creek and Weaverville.
 Notable features are Trinity Dam and Lake, Lewiston Dam and Lake, the Trinity River, and the Lewiston Valley.
 It has a population of 2585 people in 550 square miles, leading to a population density of 4.7 people per square mile.
 Census Tract 1.02 includes most of Weaverville and Coffee Creek.
 It is the most populous census tract in the county, with 4558 people.
 It has 449 square miles, leading to a population density of 10.2 people per square mile.
-Notable features are the Weaver Basin, the Trinity Alps, Scott Mountain, and the upper Trinity River.
+Notable features are the Weaver Basin, the Trinity Alps, Scott Mountains, and the upper Trinity River.
 Census Tract 2 includes the Downriver area of Trinity County.
 This means the communities of Junction City, Big Flat, Big Bar, Burnt Ranch, Hawkins Bar, and Salyer.
 It includes 2024 people, and notable features are the Trinity River, the Trinity Alps, and the New River.
 Census Tract 3 includes the communities of Hayfork, Hyampom, and Wildwood.
 It has 3105 people in 600 square miles, leading to a population density of 5.2 people per square mile.
-Notable features are the South Fork of the Trinity River, South Fork Mountain, Hayfork Valley, Hyampom Valley, Chanchellula Peak, and Hayfork Bally.
+Notable features are the South Fork of the Trinity River, South Fork Mountain, Hayfork Valley and Hayfork Creek, Hyampom Valley, Chanchellula Peak and Wilderness area, and Hayfork Bally.
 Census Tract 4 is the largest by area but the least populous census tract in the county with 975 people.
 It contains 833 square miles, leading to a population density of 1.2 people per square mile.
 The largest community by far is Mad River, with other smaller ones being Ruth, Kettenpom, and Zenia.
-Notable features include South Fork Mountain, the Mad River, the Van Duzen River, Ruth Lake, Ruth Valley, Kettenpom Valley, and Hoaglin Valley.
+Notable features include South Fork Mountain, the Mad River, the Van Duzen River, Ruth Lake, Ruth Valley, Kettenpom Valley, Hoaglin Valley, and Hettenshaw Valley.